neoforged/.github/primers/1.21.5/index.md

 - `net.minecraft.client.Options#startedCleanly` - Sets whether the game started cleanly on last startup.
 - `net.minecraft.client.data.models.BlockModelGenerators#createSegmentedBlock` - Generates a multipart blockstate definition with horizontal rotation that displays up to four models based on some integer property.
 - `net.minecraft.client.gui.components.toasts.Toast#getSoundEvent` - Returns the sound to play when the toast is displayed.
-- `net.minecraft.client.model`
-    - `AdultAndBabyModelPair` - Holds two `Model` instances that represents the adult and baby of some entity.
+- `net.minecraft.client.model.AdultAndBabyModelPair` - Holds two `Model` instances that represents the adult and baby of some entity.
-    - `PigModel`
+- `net.minecraft.client.model.geom.builders`
-        - `createSaddleLayer` - Creates the layer definition for the pig saddle.
+    - `MeshDefinition#apply` - Applies the given transformer to the mesh before returning a new instance.
-        - `createBasePigModel` - Creates the default pig model.
+    - `MeshTransformer#IDENTITY`- Performs the identity transformation.
 - `net.minecraft.client.particle.FallingLeavesParticle$TintedLeavesProvider` - A provider for a `FallingLeavesParticle` that uses the color specified by the block above the particle the spawn location.
 - `net.minecraft.client.player.ClientInput#scaleMoveDirection` - Scales the move vector by the provided float.
 - `net.minecraft.client.renderer.PostChainConfig$Pass#referencedTargets` - Returns the targets referenced in the pass to apply.
 - `net.minecraft.client.renderer.entity.state.PigRenderState#variant` - The variant of the pig.
+- `net.minecraft.client.renderer.item.properties.select.ComponentContents` - A switch case property that operates on the contents within a data component.
+- `net.minecraft.core`
+    - `HolderGetter$Provider#getOrThrow` - Gets a holder reference from a resource key.
-- `net.minecraft.core.SectionPos#sectionToChunk` - Converts a compressed section position to a compressed chunk position.
+    - `SectionPos#sectionToChunk` - Converts a compressed section position to a compressed chunk position.
-- `net.minecraft.gametest.framework.GameTestHelper#tickBlock` - Ticks the block at the specific position.
+    - `Vec3i#STREAM_CODEC`
+- `net.minecraft.nbt`
-- `net.minecraft.nbt.CompoundTag#getFloatOrDefault` - Gets the float with the associated key, or the default if not present or an exception is thrown.
+    - `CompoundTag#getFloatOrDefault` - Gets the float with the associated key, or the default if not present or an exception is thrown.
+    - `NbtUtils#writeVec3i` - Writes a vector to an integer array tag.
+- `net.minecraft.server.commands.InCommandFunction` - A command function that takes in some input and returns a result.
+- `net.minecraft.server.level.ServerLevel#areEntitiesActuallyTicking` - Returns whether the entity manager is actually ticking entities.
 - `net.minecraft.util`
     - `ExtraCodecs`
         - `UNTRUSTED_URI` - A codec for a URI that is not trusted by the game.
         - `CHAT_STRING` - A codec for a string in a chat message.
+    - `FileSystemUtil` - A utility for interacting with the file system.
     - `GsonHelper#encodesLongerThan` - Returns whether the provided element can be written in the specified number of characters.
     - `Unit#STREAM_CODEC` - A stream codec for a unit instance.
 - `net.minecraft.world.effect.MobEffectInstance#withScaledDuration` - Constructs a new instance with the duration scaled by some float value.